Key Breed Facts

 When it comes to their coat, the hair on an American Cocker Spaniel’s head is fine, short and medium in length.
 A dog's ears, abdomen, legs and chests are nicely feathered.
 Their coat lies flat to the body and is silky to the touch and wavy.
 These lovely little spaniels come in a variety of colours which includes the following:

-They are easy to train and will learn things quickly, both the good and the bad which means their training and socialising needs to start as early as possible.
+In the right hands and environment, they are generally easy to train and will learn things quickly, but this means they can learn both the good and the bad just as fast.
+As such, their training and socialising must start as early as possible and their education should be consistent throughout a dog's life so they understand what an owner expects of them.
 Puppies also need to be taught that grooming is a pleasant experience because American Cockers are high maintenance in the grooming department.

 American Cocker Spaniels are intelligent dogs with the added bonus of them always being eager to please.
-Over the years they have earned themselves a brilliant reputation as working dogs in the field.
+Over the years they have earned themselves a brilliant reputation as working dogs in the field and are renowned for their hunting, retrieving and tracking abilities.
 They also do exceptionally well in the show ring.
-Because they are so amenable to learning new things, American Cockers are easy to train, but like all breeds their education needs to start early and puppies have to be well-socialised from a young age for them to be outgoing, confident adult dogs.
+Because they are so amenable to learning new things, American Cockers are easy to train, but like all breeds their education needs to start early and puppies should be well-socialised from a young age for them to be outgoing, confident adult dogs.

 American Cockers are kind natured dogs that generally make great family pets.
 They are normally very tolerant towards children, but as with all breeds any interaction between the kids and a dog should be supervised by an adult to make sure everything stays calm and the kids don't get too boisterous or knocked over in the excitement.

 American Cockers also tend to be good around other animals and this includes the family cat.
-However, care has to be taken when an American Cocker is around any smaller pets = commonly found in a home.
-With this said, introductions to any new pets or animal has to be done carefully to make sure things go smoothly.
+However, care must be taken when an American Cocker is around any smaller pets = commonly found in a home.
+With this said, introductions to any new pets or animal should be done carefully to make sure things go smoothly.

 For further advice please read our article on Keeping Children Safe around Dogs.